Readability in UX/UI Design

 What are the recommended font sizes for web and mobile interfaces?

-For web and mobile interfaces, designers recommend specific font sizes to ensure readability and usability.
+Designers recommend specific font sizes to make sure readability and usability figure well.
 On websites, the standard minimum font size for body text is 16 pixels.
-This size provides clear readability on various devices and helps users read content comfortably without straining their eyes.

 For mobile interfaces, the approach is slightly different due to the smaller screen sizes.
-Designers generally suggest a minimum body text size of 16 pixels as well, but they often adjust this based on the device's resolution and screen size.
-It’s crucial that the text remains legible when users hold their devices at a typical viewing distance.
+Designers generally suggest a minimum body text size of 16 pixels as well.
+However, they often adjust this based on the device's resolution and screen size.
+A crucial point is that the text remains legible whenever users hold their devices at a typical viewing distance.

-Headings and titles on both web and mobile should be larger to create a visual hierarchy and draw attention to key sections.
-Typically, designers use sizes ranging from 24 to 32 pixels for headings, depending on the design's overall layout and the weight of the font.
+Headings and titles on both web and mobile should be larger—to make a visual hierarchy and draw attention to key sections.
+Typically, designers use sizes ranging from 24 to 32 pixels for headings; it depends on the design's overall layout and the weight of the font.

-In addition to size, designers also consider line height and letter spacing to enhance readability.
-A good rule of thumb for line height is 120% to 150% of the font size, which helps prevent text from appearing too cramped.
+There’s also line height and letter spacing to consider.
+A good rule of thumb for line height is 120% to 150% of the font size—it helps keep text from looking too cramped.

 Take our Master Class The Tone Of Typography: A Visual Communication Guide with Mia Cinelli, Associate Professor of Art Studio and Digital Design, University of Kentucky.